cfpb/hmda-platform/Documents/panel.md

 The panel loader is designed to read a CSV file and load the data onto the HMDA-Platform.
 The CSV file should use the `|` (pipe) delimiter, and should include a header row as the first line.

 ## Environment Variables
-There is only one environment variable used by the panel loader.
-It must be set correctly in order for the data to be sent to the admin API.

 For testing on an API running in SBT, no changes need to be made.
 The default for this variable will point to the correct local admin API.